 3.3.4.8.
 Malfunctions and the reduction in efficiency of NOx after-treatment not using a reagent shall be monitored.

 3.3.5.
-Manufacturers may demonstrate to the approval authority that certain components or systems need not be monitored if, in the event of their total failure or removal, emissions do not exceed the emission limits given in paragraph 3.3.2.
+Manufacturers may demonstrate to the approval authority that certain components or systems need not be monitored if, in the event of their total failure or removal, emissions do not exceed the emission limits given in paragraph 3.3.2. of this annex.

-A particulate trap however, where fitted as a separate unit or integrated into a combined emission control device, shall be monitored at least for total failure or removal if the latter resulted in exceeding the applicable emission limits. it shall also be monitored for any failure that would result in exceeding the applicable OBD threshold limits.
+A particulate trap however, where fitted as a separate unit or integrated into a combined emission control device, shall be monitored at least for total failure or removal if the latter resulted in exceeding the applicable emission limits.
+It shall also be monitored for any failure that would result in exceeding the applicable OBD threshold limits.

+3.3.5.1.
+The following devices should however be monitored for total failure or removal (if removal would cause the applicable emission limits to be exceeded):

+a.
+A particulate trap fitted to compression ignition engines as a separate unit or integrated into a combined emission control device;

+b.
+A NOx aftertreatment system fitted to compression ignition engines as a separate unit or integrated into a combined emission control device;

+c.
+A diesel oxidation catalyst (DOC) fitted to compression ignition engines as a separate unit or integrated into a combined emission control device.

+3.3.5.2.
+The devices referred to in paragraph 3.3.5.1. shall also be monitored for any failure that would result in exceeding the applicable OBD threshold limits.

 3.4.
 A sequence of diagnostic checks shall be initiated at each engine start and completed at least once provided that the correct test conditions are met.
 The test conditions shall be selected in such a way that they all occur under normal driving as represented by the Type I Test.